Ammonia Refrigeration Maintenance Technology

 Why Consider the ARMT field?

-The ARMT program at NTI is designed to foster the students' sound understanding of the principles of mechanical refrigeration operations and maintenance.
-NTI boasts the only public ammonia refrigeration training facility in the state of Arkansas, housed in one of the newest buildings on campus.
-In fact, NTI offers the only known diploma program in the nation for ammonia refrigeration.
+The ARMT program at NWTI is designed to foster the students' sound understanding of the principles of mechanical refrigeration operations and maintenance.
+NWTI boasts the only public ammonia refrigeration training facility in the state of Arkansas, housed in one of the newest buildings on campus.
+In fact, NWTI offers the only known diploma program in the nation for ammonia refrigeration.
 Graduates of the program find employment in food and beverage processing, in cold storage facilities, or with manufacturers and installation contractors of mechanical ammonia refrigeration system components and systems.

-An NTI Ammonia Refrigeration Maintenance Technology graduate is qualified for a variety of job positions, including:
+An NWTI Ammonia Refrigeration Maintenance Technology graduate is qualified for a variety of job positions, including: